tymyrddin/purple/source/docs/thirteen/checking-your-working.md

 not been incorporated into this assessment.
 The counterfactual, what would have occurred without the programme, is assumed rather than argued.

-Examining these: the success indicators were chosen to demonstrate activity rather than impact.
+Examining these: the success indicators were chosen to demonstrate activity, with impact left unmeasured.
 The threat has evolved beyond the programme's original framing.
 Outcomes attributed to the programme include effects that may have other causes.
 None of this appeared in the assessment because none of it was examined.